Prophets

 15 And the LORD took me as I followed the flock, and the LORD said unto me, Go, prophesy unto my people Israel.
 (Amos 7:14-15)

 Such prophets as Amos have had no place in Joseph’s churches since the time of his death.
-It is not even an option, and this is a serious wound to how God works.
+It is not even an option, which is a serious wound to God’s work.

 Joseph_F._Smith_Family